20tab/django-continuous-delivery/{{cookiecutter.project_dirname}}/README.md

 ### The Kubernetes resource limits

-The Kubernetes deployment service limits should be adapted to the expected load of the other services and to the size of the available nodes.
+The Kubernetes deployment service limits should be adapted to the expected load of the other services and the size of the available nodes.

 By default, the `s-1vcpu-1gb-amd` DigitalOcean droplet is used (https://slugs.do-api.dev/), which allocates 900.00m of CPU capacity and 1.54Gi of memory capacity.

 The following default values are calculated assuming 2 deployments and 2 stacks on a single node.

 | tfvars name             | default value |